Frequently Asked Questions

 We define human flourishing in terms of whether people are able to live meaningful lives.

 • We are not in the business of prescribing what it means to live a meaningful life.
-Furthermore, making decisions about what’s meaningful for others prevents them from practicing their agency and developing their values – essential ingredients for a meaningful life.
-Instead, we want to help build AI systems that empower that agency and self-definition.
+Besides, deciding what’s meaningful for others prevents them from practicing agency and developing their values – things many people find essential for a meaningful life.

-We believe there is a connection between meaning, values and wisdom, which we elaborate on below.
 Our understanding of this draws from philosophers like Charles Taylor, Ruth Chang and David Velleman, and economists like Amartya Sen.

-• The word “values” can mean many things, but it is often used to mean a consideration as we live our lives and make choices that demarcates the meaningful choices from the merely logistical or incidental choices.
-A meaningful choice is one that expresses our values.
 Another way to say this is that some of our choices are movements towards a way of living that is intrinsically meaningful to us.
-We call this kind of value a “source of meaning”.
-We use this terminology to mark out this kind of “value” from other things commonly referred to as values (such as norms and ideological commitments), defined as such:
+We call this kind of value a source of meaning.
+We use this terminology to separate this kind of “value” from other things commonly referred to as values – such as norms and ideological commitments – defined as such:

-• An internalized norm is an idea about how to live that was dictated to you by a previous social environment, and which you have since internalized, such as being a “responsible older sister” or a “tough street kid”.
+An internalized norm is an idea about how to live that was dictated to you by a previous social environment, and which you have since internalized, such as being a “responsible older sister” or a “tough street kid”.

 Norms are not bad – they keep social groups together.
 Ideally, however, norms around us should be in service of our “sources of meaning”.
 When this is not the case, we feel oppressed by our surroundings, forced to comply with a way of life that doesn’t lead to our own flourishing.